The popularity of Personal Watercrafts or ‘Jet Skis’ has risen manifold over the past few years.

 Understanding No-Wake Zones

-No Wake Zones are specifically created near coves, docks or near the shoreline to minimize waves that can damage other boats or affect docking and unloading.
+No Wake Zones are created near coves, docks, or the shoreline to minimize waves that can damage other boats or affect docking and unloading.

 Essential equipment that you cannot drive without

 There are a variety of jet ski accessories available for purchase.
-Some of them are required, others are just practical additions that might come in handy.
+Some are required, others are just practical additions that might be useful.
 Here’s a brief list.

 Required